 Whenever possible, I prefer to use pretty URLs in WordPress, and the ability to adjust permalink settings in the WordPress admin makes that simple to do.
 However, what if you want to pass a query string to a page without muddying up the URL with that query string?
 In this tutorial I'll show you how to add custom rewrite rules to WordPress to do just that.

 It may not be immediately clear to some where a technique like this might come in handy.
 So I'm using a recent project as an example.
 This particular project was for a subsidiary of Milacron, one of Cincinnati's most well-known manufacturing companies.
-Cimcool develops industrial fluids: additives, rust inhibitors and metalworking fluids are some of their major product lines and those product pages are what we'll use for this tutorial.
+Cimcool develops industrial fluids and those product pages are what we'll use for this tutorial.

 They already had a website but hired us to handle the SEO.
 Part of that process involved cleaning up the URL structure of the site by removing query strings from the URLs on product pages.
 The particular page I'm going to cover in this tutorial is this one.
 If you visit that link and click any of the categories listed on the left-hand side of the page you'll see that you're sent to a page that looks identical but has the category name in the URL.
 In fact, all of those pages are the same "MSDS-PIF" page served by WordPress, while the content shown on each of those pages is determined by a query string that is parsed from the last portion of the URL.
 This allows us to have keyword-rich URLs for the products categories without having to create separate WordPress pages for each category.